adobe/spectrum-web-components/tools/theme/README.md

 private handleSystemChange(): void {
   const currentSystem: SystemVariant = this.systemResolver.system;
   // Implement logic based on the current system variant.
-  // For example, update styles or re-render parts of the component.
+  // For example, update styles, states or re-render parts of the component.
 }
 ```

-5. Use the System Context in Your Component Logic and Template:
+5. Use the system context in other parts of your component logic and/or template:

     You can now use `this.systemResolver.system` anywhere in your component to adjust behavior or rendering based on the system variant.